rocket-pool/RPIPs/RPIPs/RPIP-4.md

 As with any token-based voting mechanism, even voting with a power-flattening algorithm such as the one used here allows large actors to influence the outcome of votes.
 Although this risk is significantly lower with this strategy vs 1-to-1 token votes, it is possible that a large actor may create a proposal which harms the security of the protocol and force it to be adopted via this mechanism.

 As of 08-13-2022, the full quorum is computed at 4000 vote power.
 To singlehandedly pass a governance proposal, an individual or collective would need to amass at least 50.1% of total voting power.
-Assuming the full quorum of roughly 4,000 voting power participation opposes them and all other votes abstain, a single actor would need to stake just 640,000 RPL across 10 nodes for at least 100 days to reach this threshold.
+Assuming the full quorum of roughly 4,000 voting power participation opposes them and all other votes abstain, a single actor would need to stake just 640,000 RPL across 10 nodes to reach this threshold.
 This is well within reach of known protocol participants today as well as many outside actors. **Therefore, this system should be considered insecure and attackable.** The Rocket Pool community, especially those who can bring a vote forward, must remain diligent in both their analysis of and participation in proposal votes to prevent governance attacks.

 ## Copyright
 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).